Injury and Violence Prevention

 - MIDAS: Minnesota Interactive Data Access System

-Minnesota now allows for the sale of edible products and drinks that contain hemp-derived THC.
+Minnesota now allows for the sale of smokable and edible cannabis products and drinks that contain THC.
 THC is the main compound in cannabis that creates the feeling of being “high.”

-Under law, products containing THC can only be sold to adults 21 years and older, and contain no more than 5 milligrams of THC per serving and 50 milligrams per package.
+Under Minnesota law, products containing THC can only be sold to adults 21 years and older.

 The law also states that products must be stored in child-resistant packaging.
 However, families can take some additional steps to keep everyone safe.